iliassioutis/iliassioutis.github.io/project-delivery/index.md

 🏠 <a href="/">Back to homepage</a>
 </blockquote>

-This section explains how I deliver projects in practice — across SDLC, Agile/Scrum, and Waterfall/stage-gate — and the governance/artifacts I use to keep execution predictable and auditable.
+This section explains how I deliver projects in practice — across SDLC, Agile/Scrum, and Waterfall/stage-gate — and the governance/artifacts I use to keep execution predictable and audit-ready.

 ---